Scagliola: History

 While there is evidence of scagliola decoration in ancient Roman architecture, scagliola decoration became popular in Italian Baroque buildings in the 17th century, and was imitated throughout Europe until the 19th century.
-Superb altar frontals using this technique are to be found at the Certosa di Padula in the Campania, Southern Italy.
+Superb altar frontals using this technique are to be found at the Certosa di Padula in Campania, Southern Italy.

 An early use of scagliola in England is in a fireplace at Ham House, Surrey, which was brought from Italy along with the window sill in the reign of Charles II.
 This employs the use of a scagliola background which was then cut into to lay in the design.

-In 1761, a scagliolista, Domenico Bartoli, from Livorno arrived in London and was employed by William Constable of Burton Constable in Yorkshire.
+In 1761, a scagliolista, Domenico Bartoli, from Livorno arrived in London and was employed by William Constable of Burton Constable Hall in Yorkshire.
 Here he produced two chimneypieces in white marble inlaid with the scagliola embellishments directly into cut matrices in the marble.
 Apart from the protective edges of altars at Padula this seems to be the first use of this technique.

 In 1766 he went into partnership with Johannes Richter, possibly from Dresden, who may have brought a young Pietro Bossi with him.
 The name Bossi is associated with a family of Northern Italian scagliolisti.
 Bartoli supplied table tops to Ireland and one chimneypiece at Belvedere House in Dublin could be attributed to Richter.
 Their styles are very different.
 There is little evidence that either of them came to Ireland.

 Pietro Bossi arrived in Dublin in 1784 and probably died there in 1798.
 He produced a number of chimneypieces in Dublin of very good quality.
 Scagliola inlay proved to be desirable in Ireland and there appears to be a continuation long after it became unfashionable in England.

 In 1911, Herbert Cescinsky, in English Furniture remarked that scagliola had been popular in Dublin fifty years before.
-This would explain one at 86, Stephen's Green, clearly an 18th.
-Century chimneypiece, which has been later embellished in the mid 19th.
-Century for Crofton Vanderleur, formerly at 4, Parnell Square.
-A later firm, Sharpe & Emery, Pearce St., Dublin produce a number of examples in the neo-classical Bossi style, sometimes using original chimneypieces.
+This would explain an example at 86, Stephen's Green, clearly an 18th-century chimneypiece, which was later embellished in the middle of the 19th century for Crofton Vanderleur, formerly at 4, Parnell Square.
+A later firm, Sharpe & Emery, Pearce Street, Dublin produced a number of examples in the neo-classical Bossi style, sometimes using original chimneypieces.

 The correspondence between British Resident in Florence Sir Horace Mann and Horace Walpole describes the process of obtaining a prized scagliola table top.
 Having received his first top from the Irishman Friar Ferdinando Henrico Hugford (1695–1771) around 1740 Walpole had asked his friend Mann to acquire some more...

 (one of these tables is at The Vyne.
 That table has the arms of Walpole (with his post 1726 Garter Knight embellishments) impaling Shorter - for Prime Minister Sir Robert Walpole and his first wife Catherine Shorter, who died 20 August 1737.
 He married Maria Skerret in early 1738, thus The Vyne's table could seem have been ordered before c1736-37).

 In a letter dated 26 November 1741 Mann writes to Walpole: